SamanthaJaneDavidson/grrrrinder2/updates.md

 Initial when complete:  mt

-2. Added coding to the client side for mutations.js and queries.js.
+2. AL - Added coding to the client side for mutations.js and queries.js.
 Tried to test them but recieved several errors when starting the server.

-    a.
-One error was that in the Schema (typeDef) the line in mutations for "SavedDogInput" had to be changed to "SaveDogInput".
-I changed it.
-Wanted to mention so that Michele knows.
-I'll send a screengrab of the actual error when I get my tutoring session recording back.

-3. Commented out lines 4 & 32 in the server.js file because it was throwing an error when trying to run the server.
-We don't need it since we don't need the routes folder.